Licensed Practical Nurse Visa Sponsorship Jobs in Washington

 Which visa types are most common for licensed practical nurse roles in Washington?

-The H-1B is rarely used for LPN roles because the position does not consistently meet the specialty occupation standard requiring a bachelor's degree in a specific field.
+The H-1B visa is rarely used for LPN roles because the position does not consistently meet the specialty occupation standard requiring a bachelor's degree in a specific field.
 EB-3 immigrant visas are the most common pathway for LPNs, often sponsored through PERM labor certification.
-Some employers use the H-2B or work with staffing agencies that hold Schedule A designation, which waives the PERM process for certain nursing roles.
+Some employers use the H-2B visa or work with staffing agencies that hold Schedule A designation, which waives the PERM process for certain nursing roles.

 Which cities in Washington have the most licensed practical nurse sponsorship jobs?